kyma-project/api-gateway/README.md

 ## API Gateway Operator

 API Gateway Operator is a component of the Kyma runtime that handles resource reconciliation and manages the application of the API Gateway configuration.
-Within the API Gateway Operator, there are two controllers: [APIGateway Controller](./docs/user/00-10-overview-api-gateway-controller.md), which applies the configuration specified in APIGateway custom resource (CR), and [APIRule Controller](./docs/user/00-20-overview-api-rule-controller.md), which applies the configuration specified in APIRule CR.
+Within the API Gateway Operator, there are two controllers: [APIGateway Controller](./docs/user/00-10-overview-api-gateway-controller.md), which applies the configuration specified in [APIGateway custom resource](./docs/user/custom-resources/apigateway/), and [APIRule Controller](./docs/user/00-20-overview-api-rule-controller.md), which applies the configuration specified in [APIRule custom resource](./docs/user/custom-resources/apirule/).

 ![Kyma API Gateway Operator Overview](./docs/assets/operator-overview.svg)

 ## Prerequisites

 To use API Gateway, you must install Istio and Ory Oathkeeper in your cluster.
-Learn more on the [API Gateway module's dependencies](./docs/contributor/01-20-api-gateway-dependencies.md) and [APIrules' dependencies](./docs/contributor/01-30-api-rule-dependencies.md).
+Learn more about the [API Gateway's dependencies](./docs/contributor/01-20-api-gateway-dependencies.md) and [APIrules' dependencies](./docs/contributor/01-30-api-rule-dependencies.md).

 ## Installation